This procedure provides for the resolution of professional disagreements/issues in work relating to the safety of children and young people.

 - The aim must be to resolve a professional disagreement at the earliest possible stage, as swiftly as possible, always keeping in mind that the child and young person’s safety and welfare is paramount.

-- Problem resolution is an integral part of professional cooperation and joint working to safeguard children.
+- Conflict resolution is an integral part of professional cooperation and joint working to safeguard children.

 - Professional disagreement is only dysfunctional if not resolved in a constructive and timely fashion.